-University of Toronto Department of Political Science Department for the Study of Religion JPR 458/2058 - POSTSECULAR POLITICAL THOUGHT SYLLABUS 2017 Spring Term - Tuesday, 4:00-6:00, Room 317 JHB Instructor: Professor Ruth Marshall Office: 300, Jackman Humanities Building, 170 St. George St.
+University of Toronto

+Department of Political Science Department for the Study of Religion

+JPR 458/2058 - POSTSECULAR POLITICAL THOUGHT SYLLABUS 2017

+Fall Term - Monday, 4:00-6:00, Room 317 JHB

+Instructor: Professor Ruth Marshall

+Office: 300, Jackman Humanities Building, 170 St. George St.

 Email: ruth.marshall@utoronto.ca

 Telephone: 416-978-0241

-Hours: Weds.
-9:30 -11 or by appointment
+Hours: Thurs.
+10:00 -12 or by appointment

 THEMES:

-If the genealogy of political modernity has its roots in Europe, its institutions and central concepts are now universally shared.
-Thinking about political life anywhere in the world today thus means thinking about the ways in which political concepts such as the state, sovereignty, democracy, citizenship, civil society, the public sphere, the subject, the individual, the human, human rights and the rule of law, remain tied not only to long European intellectual and theological traditions, but also a process of elaboration through colonial conquest and imperial rule.
+While political modernity may have its roots in Europe, its institutions and central concepts are now universally shared.
+Thinking about political life anywhere in the world today thus means thinking about the ways in which political concepts such as the state, sovereignty, democracy, citizenship, civil society, the public sphere, the subject, the individual, human rights and the rule of law, remain tied not only to long European intellectual and theological traditions, but also a process of elaboration through colonial conquest and imperial rule.
 One of the most enduring conceits of European thought is the idea that political modernity is entirely a European creation, as if its concomitance with imperialism, European encounters and engagements with colonial 'others' were a mere footnote in the story of its intellectual development.

 Another enduring hallmark of the Enlightenment heritage is the assumed centrality, indeed necessity, of a secular, rationalist model of the human for progressive and democratic thought, and of the ideological and institutional arrangements of secularism.
 For most of the 20th century, leading social and political theorists worked under the assumption that secularization and the decline of religion would be an inevitable, and desirable, global consequence of political 'modernization'.
 However the resurgence of religion as a public, political force around the world has helped reveal the ideological or "mythological" nature of the secularization narrative.
 The ongoing salience of religion, the visibility of old and new politico-religious entanglements, especially as read in the light of over a century of engaged colonial and postcolonial scholarship, profoundly challenge these assumptions, and open the question of the "postsecular."
-Postsecular 'criticism' entails, among other things, an interrogation of the post-Enlightenment assumptions and binaries that inform the doctrine of secularization and the category of the secular, new questions about history, time and the subject, and a questioning of the politics of scholarly 'religion-making'.
-The urgency of this interrogation is underscored by a growing crisis in democratic politics and the inability of liberalism to respond to the challenges of the religious.
+Post-secular 'criticism' entails, among other things, an interrogation of the post-Enlightenment assumptions and binaries that inform the doctrine of secularization and the category of the secular, new questions about history, time and the subject, and a questioning of the politics of scholarly 'religion-making'.
+The urgency of this interrogation is underscored by a growing crisis in democratic politics and the inability of liberalism to respond to the challenges of religious radicalism, as well as new forms of nativism and ethnonationalism.

 The term "postsecular" is highly ambiguous, employed in multiple ways across a range of disciplines, and thus may prove to have little critical or analytic value.
 Here it simply stands as a place-holder that might mark a new theoretical 'problem-space' that prompts a range of questions: about the relationship between the religious and the political, about colonial and post-colonial difference and history, about the politics of knowledge-making, about reading 'in translation', about the 'grounds' of comparison, about expanding lexicons of political and religious reflection, among others.
-AIMS: